stackhpc/skampi/docs/src/testing.rst

 ultimately improve the quality of the system. **Troubleshooting faults in a distributed system caused by a typo in configuration is no fun!**

-To support testing, various different jobs are executed as part of the SKAMPI build pipeline and some `testware <https://en.wikipedia.org/wiki/Testware>`_ has been developed to aid in testing.
+To support different levels of testing, various different jobs are executed as part of the SKAMPI build pipeline and some `testware <https://en.wikipedia.org/wiki/Testware>`_ has been developed to aid in testing.

 Pipeline Stages for Testing